 In April 2017, the first symptoms of the most serious health condition I've ever had began to emerge.
-The following four or so months were the most frightening, isolating and difficult of my life.
-It's a year since my illness began, so to mark the occasion, I would like to share with you what happened, and why it was such a dark time.
+The following four or so months were the most frightening, isolating and difficult of my life, as I progressed from perfect health to acute psychosis.
+It's a year since my illness began so, to mark the occasion, I'd like to share with you what happened to me and why it was such a distressing and traumatic time.

-I'll be covering what psychosis is, why it happened to me and what my recovery looked like, in the hope that more light can be shed on some of the most stigmatised mental health conditions in our culture.
-I hope that this can help anyone in recovery, and perhaps help those of you with no history of the illness to avoid suffering with it in the future.
+I'll be covering what psychosis is, how I became ill and what my recovery looked like, in the hope that more light can be shed on some of the most stigmatised mental health conditions in our culture.
+I hope that this can support anyone in recovery, and perhaps help those of you with no direct or indirect experience of the illness to learn about it, and avoid becoming unwell in the future.

 What is psychosis?

 Though "psychotic" is a specific medical term, in our culture it also stands in as an equivalent for deranged, incomprehensible and even dangerous.
-While we've come a long way in understanding and accepting the realities of depression and anxiety, there remain a number of other serious mental health conditions that hover just outside of our acceptance.
+While we've come a long way in acknowledging the realities of depression and anxiety, there remain a number of other serious mental health conditions that hover outside of our understanding and, most crucially, our acceptance.

-The exact causes of an episode vary from person to person, but are often due to extreme stress, a genetic predisposition, or symptoms can occur when someone reacts poorly to drugs.
+The exact causes of an episode vary from person to person but are often due to extreme stress, a genetic predisposition, or a poor reaction to drugs.
 Around 3% of the population will be diagnosed with psychosis; for some it is a one-off episode, while others may discover they have a longer-term condition such as bi-polar, schizo-affective disorder or schizophrenia.
 Over 90% of us would enter a state of psychosis if we were placed under extreme stress and deprived of sleep for a long enough time.

-The end of 2016 and beginning of 2017 turned into a seriously rough time.
+The end of 2016 and beginning of 2017 turned into an unexpectedly tough time.
 Though I had found my passion in my freelance career, I was convinced I needed to push myself harder than ever before and measured my success in the hours I gave to my business.
-I started work at 8:00 am, foregoing breaks throughout the day, and regularly worked in the evenings too.
+I started work before 8:00 am, forewent breaks throughout the day and would regularly continue into the evenings too.
 I would work on weekends also, and for months I refused to take time off.

-Added to this, the early stages of my illness saw me growing more and more obsessive in nature.
-As well as my compulsion to overwork, I found that I was following the news constantly, feeling a close proximity to the events of Brexit and Donald Trump's election.
-I've always felt linked to global events thanks to my linguist background, so this particular point in time felt like a waking nightmare.
-I was also exercising fanatically (I call this my "stress yoga" stage), and would up early to do a work out every day without fail.
-What's more, I was compelled to tidy my room, organising and re-organising with ever greater frequency, throwing out until my room was eerily pristine.
+Added to this, the early stages of my illness saw me growing increasingly obsessive in nature.
+As well as my compulsion to overwork, I found that I was following the news constantly, feeling a close proximity to the events of Brexit and the 2016 US election.
+I've always felt linked to global events thanks to my linguist background, so this particular point in time truly felt like a waking nightmare.
+I found myself exercising fanatically (I call this my "stress yoga" stage) and would get up early to work out every day, no matter my mental or physical state.
+I was also compelled to tidy my room, organising and re-organising with ever greater frequency, throwing possessions out until my room was eerily pristine.

-As a result of all this, I began struggling with insomnia that was unlike any other instance of it I had ever experienced.
-The stress and anxiety I felt during my waking hours refused to shift when I tried to sleep.
-I was determined to "push through", convinced I could function as normal with minimal rest.
-I continued "working hard", not accepting the truth: that I was teetering on burnout and ignoring its signs.
-Instead I took pride in how much I could do on just a couple of hours sleep a night; days turned into weeks as I remained determined to "keep on keeping on".
+As a result of all this I began struggling with insomnia that was unlike any other previous instance I had experienced.
+The stress and anxiety I felt during my waking hours refused to shift when I tried to switch off at night.
+Despite my exhaustion I remained determined to "push through", convinced I could function as normal with minimal rest.
+I continued "working hard", denying the truth: I was teetering on burnout and ignoring its signs.
+Instead I took pride in how much I could do on just a couple of hours sleep a night.
+Days turned into weeks as I remained determined to "keep on keeping on".

 Slowly at first, the reality of my illness began to unfold.
 It started when I became convinced members of my family wanted to do me harm.
 The trouble with psychosis is that everything feels real, no matter how far from the truth it might be.
-In my case I had false memories that filled me with fear.
-Sure that my life was in danger, I fled to a friend's home, lying to my loved ones about where I was.
-My bestie was no doubt shocked and confused by my fear, but I was so sure of my situation that she did her best to help and ease my fears.
+In my case, I was gripped by false memories that filled me with terror.
+Sure that my life was in danger, I fled to a friend's home, lying to my loved ones about where I was and cutting off contact with them almost entirely.
+Though my bestie was no doubt shocked and confounded by my story, I was so sure of my situation that she did her best to help in every way she could.

-I continued to work, knowing that I wanted to move out with my friend and sure that I wouldn't be able to afford to if I took a break.
-I continued to sleep for, at best, a couple of hours a night.
-Instead of my fears subsiding, they grew until eventually I was sure that I was in danger at my friend's family home too.
+Whilst there, I continued to work, sure that I wanted to move out with my friend and convinced that I wouldn't be able to afford should I took a break.
+I continued to sleep for (at best) a couple of hours a night.
+Instead of my fears subsiding, they developed dramatically until eventually I was sure that I was in danger at my friend's family home too.

-Gradually, my thoughts became more and more alarming.
-As sleep deprivation made my mental health spiral out of control, my thoughts detached further and further from reality, with delusions gripping me day and night.
+With each passing day, then each passing hour, my thoughts became more and more alarming.
+As sleep deprivation saw my health spiral out of control, I detached further and further from reality, delusions gripping me day and night.
 I stopped sleeping all together.
 I later left my friend's home, sure I had to sleep on the streets, sure I had nowhere to go.
 I made my way to Birmingham, and crumpled to the ground by the side of the street, unable to go any further.